 - patients with BRAF V600 wild-type unresectable or metastatic melanoma, as a single agent.
-(1.1) - patients with BRAF V600 mutation-positive unresectable or metastatic melanoma, as a single agent.
-This indication is approved under accelerated approval based on progression-free survival.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.
-(1.1) - patients with unresectable or metastatic melanoma, in combination with ipilimumab.
-This indication is approved under accelerated approval based on progression-free survival.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.
-(1.1) - patients with metastatic non-small cell lung cancer and progression on or after platinum-based chemotherapy.
+(1.1) - patients with BRAF V600 mutation-positive unresectable or metastatic melanoma, as a single agent.^a (1.1) - patients with unresectable or metastatic melanoma, in combination with ipilimumab.^a (1.1) - patients with melanoma with lymph node involvement or metastatic disease who have undergone complete resection, in the adjuvant setting.
+(1.2) - patients with metastatic non-small cell lung cancer and progression on or after platinum-based chemotherapy.
 Patients with EGFR or ALK genomic tumor aberrations should have disease progression on FDA-approved therapy for these aberrations prior to receiving OPDIVO.
-(1.2) - patients with advanced renal cell carcinoma who have received prior antiangiogenic therapy.
-(1.3) - adult patients with classical Hodgkin lymphoma that has relapsed or progressed after: - autologous hematopoietic stem cell transplantation (HSCT) and brentuximab vedotin, or - 3 or more lines of systemic therapy that includes autologous HSCT.

-This indication is approved under accelerated approval based on overall response rate.
+(1.3) - patients with metastatic small cell lung cancer with progression after platinum-based chemotherapy and at least one other line of therapy.^b (1.4) - patients with advanced renal cell carcinoma who have received prior antiangiogenic therapy.
+(1.5) - patients with intermediate or poor risk, previously untreated advanced renal cell carcinoma, in combination with ipilimumab.
+(1.5) - adult patients with classical Hodgkin lymphoma that has relapsed or progressed after^b: (1.6) - autologous hematopoietic stem cell transplantation (HSCT) and brentuximab vedotin, or - 3 or more lines of systemic therapy that includes autologous HSCT. - patients with recurrent or metastatic squamous cell carcinoma of the head and neck with disease progression on or after a platinum-based therapy.
+(1.7) - patients with locally advanced or metastatic urothelial carcinoma who^b: - have disease progression during or following platinum-containing chemotherapy - have disease progression within 12 months of neoadjuvant or adjuvant treatment with platinum-containing chemotherapy.
+(1.8) - adult and pediatric (12 years and older) patients with microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) metastatic colorectal cancer that has progressed following treatment with a fluoropyrimidine, oxaliplatin, and irinotecan, as a single agent or in combination with ipilimumab.^b (1.9) - patients with hepatocellular carcinoma who have been previously treated with sorafenib. b (1.10) - ^a This indication is approved under accelerated approval based on progression-free survival.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials. - b This indication is approved under accelerated approval based on overall response rate and duration of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
-(1.4)

-- patients with recurrent or metastatic squamous cell carcinoma of the head and neck with disease progression on or after a platinum-based therapy.
-(1.5) - patients with locally advanced or metastatic urothelial carcinoma who: - have disease progression during or following platinum-containing chemotherapy - have disease progression within 12 months of neoadjuvant or adjuvant treatment with platinum-containing chemotherapy.

-This indication is approved under accelerated approval based on tumor response rate and duration of response.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
-(1.6)

-• adult and pediatric (12 years and older) patients with microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) metastatic colorectal cancer that has progressed following treatment with a fluoropyrimidine, oxaliplatin, and irinotecan.

-This indication is approved under accelerated approval based on overall response rate and duration of response.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
-(1.7)

-• patients with hepatocellular carcinoma who have been previously treated with sorafenib.

-This indication is approved under accelerated approval based on tumor response rate and durability of response.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.
-(1.8)